 If you’ve picked an inpatient treatment program or a counselor already, ensure that they’re in-network by calling Aetna (or any other insurance provider) and checking their in-network status.

 Taking the first step to get help can feel impossible, but remember that you aren’t alone in struggling with sex addiction.
-It’s estimated that 5% of the population struggles with a sexual compulsion disorder — and there are many treatments out there which can help.
+It’s estimated that 5% of the population struggles with a sexual compulsion disorder—and there are many treatments out there that can help.